lostatc/linotype/docs/examples.rst

     SYNOPSIS
     ========
     .. linotype::
-        :module: zielen.cli
+        :module: codot.cli
         :function: help_message
         :item_id: usage
         :children:

     DESCRIPTION
     ===========
-    zielen is a program for conserving disk space by distributing files based on how frequently they are accessed.
+    codot is a program for consolidating your dotfiles so that settings for multiple applications can be modified from one set of files.

     GLOBAL OPTIONS
     ==============
     .. linotype::
-        :module: zielen.cli
+        :module: codot.cli
         :function: help_message
         :item_id: global
         :children: